AI-SEO & GEO

 How do I validate structured data for AI search compatibility?

-How often should I update my schema implementation?
+When should I update my schema implementation?